boxfish/notes/go-lang-ch3.md

 10. Converting an integer value to a string interprets the integer as a rune value, and yields the UTF-8 representation of that rune. `string(65)` yields `"A"`, not `"65"`.
 To convert an integer to a string, one option is to use `fmt.Sprintf`; another is to use the function `strconv.Itoa`.
 11. To efficiently build or manipulate strings, use `bytes.Buffer`.

+## Constants
+1. Many computations on constants can be completely evaluated at compile time, reducing the work necessary at run time and enabling other compiler optimizations.
+The results of all arithmetic, logical, and comparison operations applied to constant operands are themselves constants, as are the results of conversions and calls to certain built-in functions.
+2. Since their values are known to the compiler, constant expressions may appear in types, specif- ically as the length of an array type.
+3. When a sequence of constants is declared as a group, the right-hand side expression may be omitted for all but the first of the group, implying that the previous expression and its type should be used again.

+      ```
+      const (
+            a=1
+            b
+            c=2
+            d
+      )
+      fmt.Println(a, b, c, d) // "1 1 2 2"
+      ```

+4. A const declaration may use the constant generator `iota`, which is used to create a sequence of related values without spelling out each one explicitly, aka. enum.

+     ```
+     // enum
+     type Weekday int
+     const (
+         Sunday Weekday = iota
+         Monday
+         Tuesday
+         Wednesday
+         Thursday
+         Friday
+         Saturday
+      )

+      // bit masks
+      type Flags uint
+      const (
+         FlagUp Flags = 1 << iota
+         FlagBroadcast
+         FlagLoopback
+         FlagP2P
+         FlagMulticast
+      )

+      // powers
+      const (
+          _ = 1 << (10 * iota)
+          KiB // 1024
+          MiB // 1048576
+          GiB // 1073741824
+          TiB // 1099511627776
+      )
+      ```